 This course builds on the foundations acquired in financial management and international finance to create an understanding of international capital markets and the process of strategic and financial evolution that accompanies international investment and international financial market participation.
-Prerequisite: INT 610.
+Prerequisite: INT 620.

-INT 810 Globalization, Economic Reform and Growth in Emerging Markets (3 credits)
+INT 810 Privatization (3 credits)